kinzaNisarr/Machine-Learning-Portugal2019-ElectionAnalysis/README.md

 # Machine-Learning-Portugal2019-ElectionAnalysis

 This repository hosts an extensive machine learning project that delves into the analysis of the 2019 legislative election results in Portugal.
-This repository hosts an extensive machine learning project that delves into the analysis of the 2019 legislative election results in Portugal.
 This project was a key component of the final assessment for a Machine Learning course, and it showcases the application of a variety of machine learning regression techniques to predict electoral outcomes based on real-time data.

 Dataset Overview